GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 - [Restart](https://gluu.org/docs/ce/4.3/operation/services/#restart) LDAP

 ### LDAP notions

+!!!
+Note
+    This section applies for installations where the underlying database is LDAP

 It is advisable to get some basic acquaintance with the structure of Gluu's LDAP.
 We suggest doing a quick introductory reading about LDAP (you'll find many articles in the Internet) if your plugins needs to access or store information from the directory.
 Ensure you get the **basic** grasp of the following concepts: